trizen/sidef-book/syntax_and_semantics/classes.md

 ...
 ```

 Inheritance of behaviors and attributes is declared with the `<` operator, followed by the name of the class from which the current class inherits.
-Multiple inheritance is supported by provided two or more classes separated by commas:
+Multiple inheritance is declared with `<<` operator, followed by two or more class names, separated by commas:

 ```ruby
 class Camera { }